 EPF Sustainability: EPF policy regarding timely implementation of “the one EPF agenda”, human resource development, EPF plan, and communications and fund raising strategy/plan are important to strike the right balance between reality and expectation both in terms of quality outputs and operational costs.
 Actions are on-going under the direct leadership of the EPFO Executive Director.
 Effort is being made by the EPFO Deputy Executive Director with assistance from the PTMA to initiate discussion with MOF and other related agencies to address the issues and GOL obligation to establish funding mechanism for new EPF funding sources as identified as an indicator for the GG-DPO.

-66. SDAs performance and capacity building: The LENS2 mid-term review was conducted during 20 March to 07 April 2017 and the Implementation Support Mission for the LENS2 was conducted during November 20 to December 1, 2017.
-The results were described in the World Bank aide memoire (see summary in Annex 1(b)).
-Most of the total allocation of WB budget ($33.4 million) has been allocated to 36 SDAs (xx subprojects for subprojects of (valued about $37 million during the report.
+67. SDAs performance and capacity building: The LENS2 mid-term review was conducted during 20 March to 07 April 2017 and the Implementation Support Mission for the LENS2 was conducted during November 20 to December 1, 2017.
+The results were described in the World Bank aide memoire (see summary in Annex 1(b) of the fourth semester progress report and this report).
+Most of the total allocation of WB budget ($33.4 million) has been allocated.
 However, difficulties with many key subprojects related to protected area management, Lao-WEN, and environmental subprojects including some subprojects of the National University of Lao remain a major challenge for LENS2 implementation.
 Key challenges can be highlighted as follows:

 Need for effective coordination among related SDAs and active involvement of DPF of MAF and MONRE.
 This issue was discussed during the MTR in March while EPFO has been playing an active role in enhancing coordination and cooperation among related subprojects.
 However, given limited capacity and nature of the SDAs issues and various institutional constraints and follow-up meetings, with DPF of MAF and DPC of MONRE suggested that it is necessary to mobilize qualified consultants to assist DPF of MAF and DPC of MONRE to assist EPF staff to improve quality and performance of LENS2 subprojects during 2018-2020.
 In addition, EPF plans to provide funds for DPF MAF to enhance their capacity and to support planning and collaboration to protect environment resources and wildlife under LENS2 MAF sub-projects.